defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/24-OSINT.md

 weight = 24
 +++

-Lets do some OSINT on our target....
+It is time to perform OSINT on our target....

 ```bash